When to choose the right suitable air tank？

 - Stabilize the pressure in the air system.

 - Choose the air tank that in case of need.

 Sollant screw air compressor air tank

-Here we, Sollant produce many types of screw air compressor tank: We provide various types of air compressor storage tanks to meet your various needs for compressed air.
-Our 0.6~2.0m³, 600-20000liter air compressor air tank are very popular in the international market.
-Price and quality have strong market competitive advantage.
+Here we, Sollant produce many types of screw air compressor tanks: We provide various types of air compressor storage tanks to meet your various needs for compressed air.
+Our 0.6~2.0m³, 600-20000liter air compressor air tank is very popular in the international market.
+Price and quality have a strong market competitive advantage.

 Sollant Team With Customers

 In February 2017, India's regular customers come to visit Sollant screw air compressor company, we provide him with a complete agency plan.

 In September 2018, we got the screw air compressor project of a local government in Turkey.
 We sent 4 Sollant engineers to help the Turkish government install the air compressor unit.